What Is Crypto Contract Trading?

 Conclusion

-Contracts allow controlled exposure during volatile moves, but the same mechanism will close your position if risk is mismanaged.
+Crypto contract trading provides controlled exposure during volatile moves, but leverage is a double-edged mechanism.
+The same tool that amplifies gains will close positions when risk is mismanaged.

 Anton Palovaara